 Whether you are a doctor or a nurse, you don’t have to leave medicine entirely to find satisfying career options.
 Here are a few choices to consider when you finally feel done with clinical positions and want something as rewarding, but less physically and emotionally grueling.

 Clinicians have dozens of responsibilities to balance, which is perhaps why the job of physician advisors has seen such growth in recent years.
-This is one of the most common post clinical medical career options currently available.
-Physician advisors work closely with clinicians to improve documentation of patients, oversee compliance with quality and safety regulations, and interact with contractors and regulators.
+This is one of the most common post-clinical medical career options currently available.
+Physician advisors work closely with clinicians to improve the documentation of patients, oversee compliance with quality and safety regulations, and interact with contractors and regulators.
 If you want a break from clinical work but like the idea of helping other practicing physicians succeed, this is the role for you.

 Once you understand the ins and outs of working in a hospital, you are much better equipped to run the place.
 As a hospital administrator, you will have more authority to make a more significant difference in the lives of patients.
 Most often, physicians transition into the role of Chief Medical Officer, but that can require decades of clinical work to earn.
 By returning to school for a degree in hospital administration, you can fast-track into positions like chief operations officer, chief integration officer, chief administration officer, and chief strategy, innovation, and transformation officer.
 Because you understand how a hospital works, working as a hospital administrator may be a viable career option.